 As solid-state light sources, LEDs have very long lifetimes and are generally very robust.
 Quality LED products have the potential to last two to three times longer than conventional traditional lamps.
 Look for products that have been qualified by ENERGY STAR® or Design Lights Consortium (DLC).

-The long lifetime of LEDs reduces the need to replace failed lamps, and this can lead to significant savings, particularly in the cost of sending out maintenance crews.
+When properly matched to their application, quality LEDs can last longer.
+The long lifetime of LEDs reduces the need to replace failed lamps, and this can lead to significant savings in lamp replacement labor.

 LEDs are high-efficiency light sources.
 The directional nature of light produced by LEDs allows the design of luminaires with higher overall efficiency that use less energy.

 LEDs are ideal for use in applications that are subject to frequent on-off cycling, unlike fluorescent lamps that burn out more quickly when cycled frequently, or HID lamps that require a long time before restarting.

 LED's "like" low temperatures and will startup even in subzero conditions making them a particular advantage for certain applications such as Cold Storage.

 A bulb's capacity for producing correct-looking colors is measured by its score on the Color Rendering Index (CRI).
 While most LEDs score in the 80's, many LEDs score in the 90's.
 In addition to CRI many products now publish their R9 value, which refers to how an LED renders a saturated Red color sample.
 For best color look for products with a high CRI and an R9 value >0.